 When the evidence indicates that misconduct has occurred, the matter is presented to an investigation committee of the Board for review.
-If a majority of the committee, comprised of two physician members and one non-physician lay member, concurs with the Director of the OPMC (Director) that sufficient evidence exists to support misconduct, then, and after consultation with the Executive Secretary to the Board, the Director would direct counsel to prepare charges.
-In 2017, the OPMC referred 240 physicians for charges.
+If a majority of the committee, comprised of two physician members and one non-physician public member, concurs with the Director of the OPMC (Director) that sufficient evidence exists to support misconduct, and after consultation with the Executive Secretary to the Board, the Director would direct counsel to prepare charges.
+In 2020, the OPMC referred 251 physicians to Counsel's Office for charges.